 NBA Jams On Fire Rule

-After the last cup is hit each player from the losing team has a chance to hit the remaining cups (Shoot till you miss).
+After the last cup is hit each player from the losing team has a chance to hit the remaining cups.
+Each player shoots until they miss, the order in which this is done does not matter.
 If there are racks left over they may be used now.
-Once both players miss and there are remaining cups the game is over.
+Once both players miss and there are remaining cups, the game is over.
 If the players manage to hit all remaining cups the game goes into a 3 cup overtime.